 Two things: Toilet Paper Rolls and glow sticks.
 These spooky ideas are great when it is night-time.
 Simply cut out “eye” holes and place glow sticks inside.
 Your front porch can easily be filled with them.
 Everyone who passes your home will see “glowing eyes” staring back at them.
 It may be creepy, but it will cost you only a small amount for this Halloween project.
 You can also use clean, empty milk jugs and decorate those with funny-looking faces if that is your preference.
 Just toss the glow sticks in afterward for an amusing effect.
 This will light up your porch walkway for trick-or-treaters.

 Black construction paper is easy to snag at your local hobby store or Office Depot, and a package of it comes pretty cheaply too, about $1.49 for a 50 count.
 FreePalette.com also offers free bat patterns for you to print off if you don’t know how to make them.
 This project can be fun for the family to get in on.
 Fill your hallway walls with these little creatures.
 And if you want, hang them from the ceiling with white or clear string.

 Whatever the decoration idea may be, you can rest assured that your home can look gruesome or spooky on a budget without scaring your bank account.
 Do-it-yourself projects are the best way to go this Halloween if you want to save money.
 Use Pinterest, get creative, and enjoy!
 Have a safe and scary Halloween!

-Kristin Willis is the founder of the blog, Coupon Friendly and a stay at home wife and mom of 4 children from Springfield, Missouri.
-She has written for 2 years and has a passion for it as well as theater arts and music.
+About the Author: Kristin Willis is the founder of the blog, Coupon Friendly, and a stay-at-home wife and mom of 4 children from Springfield, Missouri.
+She has written for 2 years and has a passion for it, as well as theater arts and music.
 Kristin is also a regular contributor to the CareOne Debt Relief Services blog, a community that provides debt consolidation and money-saving advice.